f4rk/worm_war/README.md

 TO DO
 =================

-- Add custom hero, walk over = eat food
+- Add OnKill Event to aura for tail growth (have flesh heap code)
-- Tail that follows
+- Spawns unit that follows with similar aura that kills hero?
-- Length increment of tail
 - Wall/Tail colision
+- Reset tail length on death
+- Track kills, deaths, longest tail ect.